-My online journal sharing interests in photography, nature, coffee life, journaling, fountain pens, bicycling, spirituality and asking deep questions.
+My online journal where I share my interests in photography, nature, journaling, fountain pens, bicycling, coffee life, spirituality and the mystery of it all.

 It’s nice to see the weather finally starting to warm up.
 But this is Colorado so we could have 6 inches of snow and be back in the teens in four weeks.
 This past weekend was nice for us out here in Colorado.
 I took a walk at the Environmental Learning Center on Saturday and the Arapahoe Bend Nature Area on Sunday.
 Both areas were pretty muddy and that means things will be greening up before we know it.